xperimental/goecho/README.md

 This is a simple HTTP server built in Go that suited us good in testing our orchestration so far.
 It will answer to every path and method and will echo information about the request back to the client.

-Currently it has the following endpoints:
+Currently, it has the following endpoints:

 - `/metrics` – prometheus metrics about the service
 - `/version` – Version information